appsembler/gestore/README.md

 #### Command Arguments

-- `objects`.
-The main argument of the `exportobjects`.
+- `objects` The main argument of the `exportobjects`.
 Its representation is described above.
 - `--debug` flag is optional.
 Use it to prevent any file writing.
 It is helpful to see the JSON output of the data before writing it on your system.
 - `--output` is an optional argument that takes a path string of the location in which you want to store the data exports file.
+- `--bucket` If provided, we will export the objects a GCP bucket in the path provided above (or the auto generated one).
+This needs settings configurations.

 ### Import functionality